Southern Ocean Company and Swan 51 “Eira"

 The following years she did extensive cruising, sail training and racing around the North Atlantic Basin, Mediterranean, Caribbean and North European waters.
 She logged an impressive 50 000 NM in just three and a half years, being in constant use with only brief stops for necessary overhauls and upgrades.

 When she finally came back in 2014 she had proven the reputation of the 51:ones as durable workhorses for blue water purposes.
 It is impressive how many of this particular design is out there in most demanding conditions taking out sail trainees, racing crews and guests ranging from complete beginners to more seasoned yachties.

-Today her main operating area is the Northern Baltic but she’ll still do the occasional longer cruise, as one planned to Norway in the summer of 2019.
-The preparations are already in full swing with a sailing itinerary shaping up for the Baltic, Kattegat, Skagerack and the North Sea with lots of interesting stopovers.
+Today her main operating area is the Northern Baltic but she’ll still do the occasional longer cruise, as one planned to the Caribbean in the winter 2020-2021.
+The preparations are already in full swing with a sailing itinerary shaping up for the ARC, lots of European cruising, Caribbean racing venues as well as good old laid back holiday sailing for individuals.
 Check out our “On the Horizon" section for more information!

 “My first impression of her was that of an ancient beast looming at you with an open question – do you have what it takes?
 After spending miles on her, enough to circle the planet a few times, she sometimes still reminds me of that moment.

 The choice to go for a Swan 51 was a conscious one.
 Her famous predecessors, drawn by the legendary Sparkman & Stephens design bureau, would have been an option for anyone .. still we wanted something more agile, without loosing strength and quality, and went for an early German Frers design.
 Her hull and the sheer size of the rudder blade give her responsiveness well needed for where she was about to go for a number of years.
 Pressed hard in the trades manoeuvrability, speed and stability was key and she excelled in all aspects.